Shoot 'em up: Scrolling shooters

 Vertically scrolling shooters present the action from above and scroll up (or occasionally down) the screen.

 Horizontally scrolling shooters usually present a side-on view and scroll left to right (or less often, right to left).

-Isometrically scrolling shooters or isometric shooters, such as Sega's Zaxxon (1982), use an isometric point of view.
+Isometrically scrolling shooters or isometric shooters, such as Sega's Zaxxon (1981), use an isometric point of view.

 A popular implementation style of scrolling shooters has the player's flying vehicle moving forward, at a fixed rate, through an environment.
-Examples are Scramble (1981), Xevious (1982), and Gradius (1986).
+Examples are Scramble (1981), Xevious (1983), Gradius (1985), Darius (1987), R-Type (1987), Einhänder (1997).
 In contrast, Defender (1981) allows the player to move left or right at will.

 Run and gun games have protagonists that move through the world on foot and shoot attackers.
-Examples include the vertically scrolling, overhead view games Front Line (1982), Commando (1985), and Ikari Warriors(1986).
+Examples include the vertically scrolling, overhead view games Front Line (1982), Commando (1985), and Ikari Warriors (1986).
 Side-scrolling run and gun games often combine elements from platform games, such as the ability to jump: Contra (1987), Metal Slug (1996) and Cuphead (2017).
 Run and gun games may also use isometric viewpoints and may have multidirectional movement.